jolyonruss/yt-playlist-plugin/README.md

 OK, so we're getting a list of youtube tabs.

+Before we get caught up in OAuth, lets just embed them all in one long column

 ============================================

 It looks like hooking up the OAuth youtube API stuff might be a little trickier